Nankai 1000 series: Interior

 All cars feature longitudinal seating throughout except in the car ends where there are two rows of seats in a 2+2 configuration which face each other.

 History

 These trains are the second rendition of the 1000 series.
-The original 1000 series, renumbered to the 11001 series in their later years, were all scrapped by 1987.
+The original 1000 series, renumbered to the 11001 series in their later years, were retired between 1985 and 1987.
+This train type entered service on 1 July 1992.

 The sets were refurbished between 2017 and 2020.
 Works included upgrades to passenger display information and installation of multi-language LCD screens above the car doors inside the trains.